 Learning to manage and avoid stress can help a person suffering from high blood pressure be able to regulate it.
 Listed below are some relaxation techniques to get started:

-It is very important that there is a cut in the intake of alcohol as a stress relief mechanism, especially when you’re suffering from hypertension.
-This can help increase the blood pressure.
+There must be a cut in the intake of alcohol as a stress relief mechanism, especially when you’re suffering from hypertension, this can help increase the blood pressure.

 9.2.
 Regular Physical Exercise

-Health practitioners recommend that those living with hypertension should engage in moderate exercise regularly.
-It is important that this exercise is carried out at least five days a week.
+Health practitioners recommend that those living with hypertension should engage in moderate exercise regularly, this exercise must be carried out at least five days a week.
 Some of the activities one can indulge in include;

 These activities have been proven to help decrease the pressure of the blood in those with hypertension.